tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Hybrid environments where immutability doesn't make sense still need Infrastructure as Code
 - In environments where immutability makes sense Immutable Infrastructure and/or Immutable Delivery is the most consistent way to build a delivery pipeline

-**The difference between Immutable Infrastructure and Immutable Delivery is:**
+**The difference between Immutable Infrastructure and Immutable Delivery:**
 - In the first, you still build up the structure in your laptop and the CI loop and then you create an immutable (maybe Amazon) image for delivery.
 Netflix invented that model.
 - In the second, all of the infrastructure is immutable at development time.
 We see people do this with Docker.